theheraldproject/theheraldproject.github.io/bluetooth/distance.md

 ## Calibration tool

-Squire provides a sample [Bluetooth calibration tool](https://github.com/vmware/squire-calibration).
+Herald provides a sample [Bluetooth calibration tool](https://github.com/vmware/herald-calibration).
 Currently this supports iOS but Android is also in the works.

 To use the tool on iOS simply:-
 - Clone the repository above